What are your engineering culture values?

 15. Lottery

-The lottery factor of a system, is the count of how many engineers understand it (assuming the engineers would instantly leave the company if they won the lottery).
+The lottery factor of a heuristic to measure knowledge silos: how many engineers understand a system (assuming they'd leave instantly if they won the lottery)?
 If you have a lottery factor of 1 to a critical system, you are in a dangerous position.
 Reward those that make themselves redundant, those who increase the lottery factor of everything.
 Ensure engineers know to share knowledge, rather than hoard it.

 With everything being a tradeoff, one downside of autonomous teams is that they occasionally duplicate work.
 The best you can hope for is to be aware of it, and contain it to some degree.
 For a system that performs some specific service which is demonstrably valuable, it’s better to have one of them rather than two or three; however, it’s better to have two or three of them, than it is to have none.